Right Arrow

 Implement across all target areas with complete integration, automated operations, and established maintenance procedures.

-Security and theft prevention
+Security and asset protection

 Advanced implementations include auxiliary cameras that deliver security and proof for high-value assets in the field.
 These systems capture video in case of theft or vandalism, verify accident reports at job sites, and deter improper equipment handling by delivering visibility.